codecasupport/playbook/docs/community.md

 Each agency/entity should have a designated code coordinator that:

-* Serves as the agency's primary open source point of contact
+* Serves as the agency's primary open-source point of contact

 * Serves as administrator of the agency’s code sharing platform organization account